pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

     assert len(received_events[0]) == 4

-Publishing all events from a single command together allows all the events to be written to a database as a single atomic operation, without the risk that some events will be stored successfully but other events from the same command will fall into conflict because another thread has operated on the same aggregate at the same time, causing an inconsistent state that would also be difficult to repair.
+Publishing all events from a single command in a single list allows all the events to be written to a database as a single atomic operation, without the risk that some events will be stored successfully but other events from the same command will fall into conflict and lost because another thread has operated on the same aggregate at the same time, causing an inconsistent state that would also be difficult to repair.

 .. code:: python